Meet our experts and staff

 - Diane McKiernan, Research Study Coordinator

-In addition to our lean staff, The Celiac Disease Center is supported by a dynamic advisory board and a team of doctors, nurses, and registered dietitians as well as an expansive network of doctors in related specialties.
+In addition to our lean staff, The Celiac Disease Center is supported by a dynamic team of doctors, nurses, and registered dietitians as well as an expansive network of doctors in related specialties.

 Professor of Pediatrics, University of Chicago

 Chief of Pediatric Gastroenterology, Hepatology, and Nutrition University of Chicago Children’s Hospital

 Founder and Medical Director, The University of Chicago Celiac Disease Center